ecopsychology Counseling and Consulting

 Luckily, as with all things wild, our well-being and natural expression can be recovered and re-established.

-When honored, given space, and protection, our sense of purpose organically develops and seeks expression.
+When honored, given space, and protection, and watered, our sense of purpose grows & seeks expression.

 Whether all is really lost